WasmEdge/docs/docs/start/build-and-run/docker_wasm_gpu.md

 {
   "runtimes": {
     "crun": {
-      "path": "<the crun binary path build from you>" }
+      "path": "<The crun binary path is built by yourself>" }
   },
   "features": {